Columbia Banking Technical Analysis (NASDAQ:COLB)

 Columbia Banking Moving Average:

 Moving averages show the COLB stock price trend.
 The two most popular types of moving averages are the Simple Moving Average (SMA) and the Exponential Moving Average (EMA).
+The 20 day moving average of $37.28 is below the last closing price of $38.6 and the 50 day moving average of $38.19 is below the $38.6 price.
 The 10 and 20 day periods can predict short term moving average trends.

 Columbia Banking Bollinger Bands: